iafshar/Clock/README.md

 If a user clicks on "View Clock" they will be taken to a page like the first image but with the information saved from the last time the creator of the clock shared it.

 The following is how clocks are displayed on a user's Home page.

+<img width="1440" alt="Screenshot 2023-08-24 at 4 35 35 PM" src="https://github.com/iafshar/Clock/assets/102998427/6d25fa72-c58e-49ec-a8c5-35b2c34648ad">

 If they click on "Edit" they will be taken to a page like the first image but with the information saved from the last time they saved or shared it.

-<img width="1440" alt="Screenshot 2023-08-24 at 4 35 35 PM" src="https://github.com/iafshar/Clock/assets/102998427/6d25fa72-c58e-49ec-a8c5-35b2c34648ad">
+The icon to the left of the "Edit" allows them to delete the clock.